botlabs-gg/yagpdb-docs-v2/content/docs/reference/templates/functions.md

 - `channel`: the channel to execute the custom command in.
 May be `nil`, a channel ID, or a channel name.
 - `delay`: the delay in seconds before executing the custom command.
 - `data`: some arbitrary data to pass to the executed custom command.

+Calling `execCC` with 0 delay sets `.StackDepth` to the current recursion depth and limits it to 2.

 #### Example